-2. Rationale: It is required in Title 30 and a party could sue if the agency doesn't meet these deadlines.
-Affected parties would potentially lose their mineral interests.
-Facilitates commerce.

-- 3. Use: Determine if reallocation of personnel/resources or additional staffing is required.
+- Rationale: 30:6 mandates that the Commissioner of Conservation shall issue an order within 30 days after the conclusion of a hearing and that any interested party may file a writ of mandamus to compel the Commissioner to issue an order if he refuses or fails to do so.
+Interested parties could potentially have their mineral interests affected.
+Facilitates commerce. - 3.
+Use: Determine if reallocation of personnel/resources or additional staffing is required.
 Also, determine if agency policies or regulations require revision. - 4.
-Clarity: Conservation Orders refers specifically to those Orders issued by the Geological Division, Orders Management Section, as a result of oil and gas hearings held before the Commissioner of Conservation.
+Clarity: Conservation Orders refers specifically to those Orders prepared for the Commissioner's signature by the Geological Oil and Gas Division, resulting from oil and gas hearings held before the Commissioner of Conservation.